 Wild Walkers is a partnership between The Nature Museum and Vermont Wilderness School, a Brattleboro-based non-profit.
 This day long outdoor adventure is suited for youth ages 10 to 14.

 Campers will spend the day exploring the outdoors in the beautiful Vermont landscape right outside of the museum.
 Snowshoeing, trailblazing, animal tracking, fire starting, and coal-burning—a method used for making spoons, bowls, and even canoes, which dates back to the First People—are a few highlights of this camp.
-Campers will make a "quickie" spoon rather than a full-process coal-burn spoon, which can take several hours to make.
+Campers will make a "quickie" spoon.
 Participants who have their own sheath knife or locking-blade knife should bring it.
 If not, we will provide sheath knives that campers can borrow.
 Skilled instructors from the Vermont Wilderness School and The Nature Museum will guide campers in a safe, fun, and respectful experience.
 Whether your Wild Walker is just getting interested in the outdoors, or is an experienced outdoors person, the day holds unique opportunities for all!

 Scholarships for this program are available.
 Please inquire about sibling discounts.
 If you have any questions, please feel encouraged to reach out!